animatlabs/animatlabs.github.io/_posts/2022-12-01-secure-alternate-to-exposing-identifiers.md

 long[] respose = hashids.DecodeLong("AbcyTD");
 ```

-> The encoded strings generated from the input are case sensitive.
+> The encoded strings generated from the input are case-sensitive.

 The images below represent the output of the APIs on the swagger pages for the same.

 {% include figure image_path="/assets/images/posts/2022-12-01/GetAllResponse.JPG" alt="All UserIds converted" caption="All UserIds Converted" %}

-As we can see in the image above the user Ids where the IDs were 1/2/3 respectively as indicated in the json object above have been encoded.
+As we can see in the image above the user Ids where the IDs were 1/2/3 respectively as indicated in the JSON object above have been encoded.

 Now, let's try to get the user details by the encoded id, and see what it returns: